 Consequently, the objective of this work is to generalize mechanical concepts as epistemological devices to know about a system so that the framework fits those observations about the dynamical behavior of the quantities involved.
 Along with the presentation of the framework, some of its features are described and its usefulness to study certain systems of general interest is tested.

-While the proposed view of fundamental mechanics is indeed general, the requirement that it contains a correspondence and emergence with a so called macroscopic behavior demands particular conditions on the dynamical laws.
-Then, rather than focusing on the quantization, one is interested in the opposite procedure that in more algebraic-prone studies is usually dubbed as a deformation of the corresponding structure.
+While the proposed view of fundamental mechanics is indeed general, the requirement that it contains a correspondence and emergence with a so-called macroscopic behavior demands particular conditions on the dynamical laws.
+Then, rather than focusing on the quantization, one is interested in the opposite procedure that in more algebraic-prone studies is usually dubbed a deformation of the corresponding structure.
 This is the reason behind the denomination \emph{synthetic}: the epistemological approach allows one to focus on effectively reproducing the observed dynamical laws disregarding the ontological nature of the physical quantities.
 This is only possible by means of the shift resulting from the historical development of statistical and quantum mechanics that forced to incorporate uncertainty into physical thought.